Nithya72/CMPE279/Assignment1/README.md

-# CMPE279
+# CMPE279 - Assignment 1

-Software Security Technologies - Assignment1 submission

-Student: Nithya Anbalagan (014608321)

 #### The following changes were made in the client and server files to run on mac terminal